DoorDash Inc. (DASH) Shares Up Despite Recent Market Volatility

-The stock of DoorDash Inc. (NYSE: DASH) has increased by 1.65 when compared to last closing price of 61.19.Despite this, the company has seen a gain of 3.87% in its stock price over the last five trading days.
-The Wall Street Journal reported on 03/06/23 that How DoorDash Uses Analytics and Forecasting Amid Economic Uncertainty
+The stock of DoorDash Inc. (NYSE: DASH) has increased by 0.75 when compared to last closing price of 62.36.Despite this, the company has seen a gain of 7.55% in its stock price over the last five trading days.
+The Wall Street Journal reported 6 hours ago that DoorDash Sales Soar as Consumers Stick With Deliveries

 Is It Worth Investing in DoorDash Inc. (NYSE: DASH) Right Now?